Research Paper

 But physics also gives us harmonics — integer multiples of fundamental frequencies that naturally occur in electrical systems.
 A 60Hz power signal generates harmonics at 120Hz, 180Hz, 240Hz, and so on.
 In normal operation, engineers design systems to filter out these harmonics because they represent noise or inefficiency.

-Here is the security problem: many control environments validate the fundamental frequency but do not verify harmonic content.
+Here is the security problem: most control systems validate the fundamental frequency but do not verify harmonic content.
 They ask “is this a 60Hz signal?” without asking “is this a clean 60Hz signal?”

 Why This Matters for Defenders